Finding Data: Data on Education

 - National Household Education Survey (NHES) (1991+)

 Designed to collect information from households on a variety of educational issues including adult education, parent and family involvement in education, before- and after-school programs and activities, civic involvement, early childhood program participation, household library use, school readiness, homeschooling, and school safety and discipline.
 Also see the NCES Bibliography for literature that has used this data.
+More recent data can be found on the NCES site.

 - National Job Corps Study (1994-1995)